gilescope/cargo-service-message/README.md

 # cargo-service-message

-Provides (test) service messages for Cargo for integration into CI systems like TeamCity
+Provides (test) service messages for Cargo for integration into CI systems like TeamCity.

 ## How to install it?